 - 1 tsp lemon zest

-- add a batch of meatballs, not overcrowding
+- To skillet/pot add a batch of meatballs, not overcrowding

-- on a baking pan lined with parchment, spray with oil & place browned meatballs
+- On a baking pan lined with foil, spray with oil & all place browned meatballs

-- serve with side of warm marinara or over a pasta dish
+- Serve with side of warm marinara or over any pasta dish!

 This recipe looks terrific!
 I am trying to substitute ground turkey in my recipes (but boy, gone are the days when it was actually cheap, lol).
 However, I have found I’m not a fan of it as it simmers in a pan.
 This recipe, however, looks perfect for me!!